Infopercept/Regex-Intelligence-Exchange-by-Infopercept/README.md

 Visit our [live documentation site](https://invinsense.github.io/regex-intelligence-exchange/) to explore the pattern database and learn how to contribute.

+## Deployment

+This site is manually deployed.
+When new changes are pushed to the master branch, follow the manual deployment steps outlined in the [DEPLOYMENT.md](DEPLOYMENT.md) file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.